openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 stream_id

 > REQUIRED.
-The stream whose status is being queried.
+A string identifying the stream whose status is being queried.

 On receiving a valid request, the Event Transmitter responds with a 200 OK response containing a [JSON][RFC7159] object with the following attributes:

+stream_id

+> REQUIRED.
+A string identifying the stream whose status is being queried.

 status